unquiet-productions/paper-physics/README.md

 2. How the Game is Made

    The game engine we use to make Paper Physics is Unity (https://unity.com/).
 The coding language we use to code Paper Physics is C# (https://visualstudio.microsoft.com/, Microsoft Visual Studio.)
+All the images are made in Google Drawings and paint.net (https://getpaint.net), while the rest is non copyrighted images of the web.

 3. Uploading and Platforms